mblunier/betgame/brasil2014/README.txt

   /results
 	Returns all present match scores and stage 2 teams in JSON format.

-When adding '?nonav'  to any of the other views the navigation and all embedded hyperlinks are suppressed.
+When adding '?nonav'  to any of the views the navigation and all embedded hyperlinks are suppressed.